phax/peppol-commons/README.md

 This project is licensed under the Apache 2 License.

+#peppol-testfiles
+A Java library with a lot of UBL and SBDH test files suitable for different scenarios.

 #Building from source
 This project is meant to be build by Maven 3.x.
 It requires at least Java 1.6 to be build.